Per-Scholas-Org/MERN-TypeScript-7weeks/Week-5/Day-5/README.md

 *Prerequisite Knowledge: Data Persistence with cookies, local storage, and MongoDB.
 Authentication with JWT and password hashing with BCrypt.
 Deployment to Heroku.*

-Coding Challenge: Create a Todo App that is username/password protected.
+Coding Challenge: Create a Deployed Todo App that is username/password protected.

 ### MVP
 RESTful API to Deployed Heroku